mustafaradheyyan/JUMPlus/README.md

 # 1. FIFA Dataset

-### Cleaning and Visualizations using Pandas, Matplotlib and Tableau
+### Data Cleaning and Visualizations using Pandas, Matplotlib and Tableau

 Tableau Data Visualization: